egreiner/IegTools.FluentPollster/README.md

 I found that FluentScheduler didn't meet my requirements.
 I had some ideas and well it's less than 500 loc at the moment, so that's nothing.
 Hey and it's fun.

+## Installation
+The library is available as a [NuGet package](https://www.nuget.org/packages/IegTools.FluentPollster/).

 ## Usage